spark2k06/PCXT_MiSTer/docs/vga-mode13-palette.md

 ## 1. Problem statement

-With the OSD option *MCGA Mode 13h* on and `mcgatsr.com` resident, some games that detect a VGA and then use it only partially come out with the wrong
+With the OSD option *VGA Mode 13h* on and `vgatsr.com` resident, some games that detect a VGA and then use it only partially come out with the wrong
 colours: